stephan-double-u/cross-language-validation-schema/README.md

 ### Permissions constraint
 The second key/value pair with the key _permissions_ is used to **restrict the validity of the validation rule** to certain _user permissions_.
 The value is an object with 2 keys:<br>
-- _type_ with a value of
+- key _type_ with a value of
   - _ALL_
   - _ANY_
   - _NONE_
-- _values_ with an array of allowed permission names.
+- key _values_ with an array of allowed permission names.

 This pair is optional for all rule types.